Keum Tae-sup

 Keum Tae-sup (born 29 September 1967) is a South Korean politician and lawyer.
 He had been a member of the National Assembly from 2016 to 2020.
 Although he had been a member of the Democratic Party of Korea since entering politics, he was disciplined for opposing the party's opinion on the establishment of the Corruption Investigation Office for High-ranking Officials, and defected from the party in 2020.
-He founded New Choice Party in 2023 and then merged with Lee Jun-seok's New Reform Party in the face of the National Assembly election.
+He founded New Choice in 2023 and then merged with Lee Jun-seok's New Reform Party in the face of the National Assembly election.

 He has advocated for LGBTQ rights in South Korea.
 He participated in the Seoul Queer Culture Festival in 2018.

 Early life

 Keum was born in Seoul on 29 September 1967.
 His father, Keum Byeong-hun, was a judge, but was forced to resign after a judicial scandal in 1971.
 He passed the bar exam in 1992 after graduating from Yeouido High School and Seoul National University Law School.

 When he was a prosecutor, he promoted the suspect's legally guaranteed rights through a column titled "How to get investigated properly" published in The Hankyoreh newspaper in 2006.
 However, he quit his job as a prosecutor and worked as a lawyer after stopping the series due to pressure from the prosecution.